Cisco Snort

 Parallel resource utilization

 On the other hand, Snort 3 uses what is known as parallel resource utilization.
-So in the packet inspection process, we have plugins and a publish and subscribe model.
-So when it looks at a packet, there are things it can decode.
+We have plugins and a publish and subscribe model in the packet inspection process.
+So, when it looks at a packet, there are things it can decode.
 When the packet gets to the rule, the rule might say that it needs the body and not any other fields.
-Then the body will only be decoded.
+Then, the body will only be decoded.
 This is referred to as just in time instead of just in case.
-So if any fields in the packet need not be decoded, you don’t waste time.
+You don’t waste time if any fields in the packet need to be translated.

 Rules Group Security Levels.